 It is the responsibility of centres to ensure every candidate does this.

-These statements should be retained within the centre until all enquiries about results, malpractice and appeals issues have been resolved.
+These statements should be retained within the centre until all reviews of results, malpractice and appeals issues have been resolved.

 A mark of zero must be recorded if a candidate cannot confirm the authenticity of their work.

-Teachers are required to declare the work submitted for internal assessment is the candidate’s own work by completing a centre authentication form (CCS160) for each unit.
-This is not required for the A Level Science practical endorsements.
+Teachers are required to declare the work submitted for internal assessment is the candidate's own work by completing a centre authentication form (CCS160) for each unit.
+These should be kept within the centre until all reviews of results, malpractice and appeals have been resolved.
+This is also a requirement for private candidates.

-Centre authentication forms (which will no longer be sent to centres) should now be retained within the centre until all post-results issues have been resolved.
+Centre authentication forms (which will no longer be sent to centres) should now be retained within the centre until all enquiries about results, malpractice and appeals have been resolved.
 This is also a requirement for private candidates.

 Centres must carry out internal standardisation to ensure marks awarded by different teachers are accurate and consistent across all candidates entered for the unit from that centre.